needle-mirror/com.unity.localization/Documentation~/XLIFF.md

 | **Property** | **Description** |
 | ---------| --------------- |
 | **Selected Tables** | Use the **Selected Tables** list to configure which String Tables the Localization system should export to XLIFF.
 | **Source Language** | Set the **Source Language** to the language you want to set for the XLIFF Translation Unit Source field.<br><br>This does not need to be the original language of the project.
-For example, a game might be developed in Japanese, but the translator for the Russian localisation might require the source language to be English.
+For example, a game might be developed in Japanese, but the translator for the Russian localization might require the source language to be English.
 If an English translation is available, you can set the **Source Language** to English for the Russian language translation XLIFF file.
 | **Name** | Set the **Name** to the base file name you want to use for all generated XLIFF files.
 The Localization system appends this name with the target language code (for example, the name _XliffImportTests_ would become _XliffImportTests-ru_ when exporting Russian).
 | **XLIFF Version** | Set the **XLIFF Version** to the XLIFF version that you want to use to generate your XLIFF files.
 Usually, you should determine this by the software you are importing the generated XLIFF files to.
 1.2 is the most commonly supported XLIFF version.
 | **Export Selected** | Select the **Export Selected** button when you are ready to export all of the selected tables.
 Unity prompts you to select a directory to save the generated XLIFF files.